gordoncaister/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive designs are fluid and change as the screen size changes.
+This means that elements are growing and shrinking in response to the needs of the screen.
+Adaptive designs are set to certain resolutions to change all elements at the same time to static sizes as the screen changes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you are designing with the mobile user in mind, this is because most people are accessing websites on mobile before they access them on a computer, it is more important that the user experience is great on the mobile.
+Once the mobile design is created and operating to sufficient standards the adaptation to larger screens begins.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Most browsers default font size is 16px so changing to 62.5% makes it so that the font size is 10px.
+This means that we can use a metric system to calculate how large we want to make fonts, while still maintaining responsive and accessible design in the case that the user uses a larger font size in browser.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a set of tools that allows us to write less code in a more simplistic manner, that is then automatically extrapolated into the complicated and tedious code that the browser actually reads.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I don't understand what this means by a concept.
+To give a stab: my favourite concept is nesting.
+I love being able to apply styling to selectors without having to repeatedly calling them, also its easier to visually see how your code might work because HTML is nested while CSS is not.
+I struggle with parametric mixins, I don't really as of yet see their value, and spend a lot of time trying to get them to work.
+I could see how they could save time if I was doing the same thing en masse, but for now it seems like it would take less time to just hard code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.